StarManTheGamer/poly-newdocs/docs/objects/world/Tool.md

 # Tool

-Tools are objects that can be held by players.
+:polytoria-Tool: Tools are objects that can be held by players.

 {{ inherits("Instance") }}